sorrtory/configs/README.md

 ## Arch

-Actually this can be used on any distro, but no one cares
+Actually this can be used on any distro, but no one will

+### Hypr

+- `hyprland.conf` has everything
+- `hypridle.conf + hyprlidle.conf` power the hypr_lockscreen.sh
+- `hyprpaper.conf` sets the wallpaper path

+#### Hyprland scripts

+They have a little doc inside

+- `app-togle.sh` helps to open only one instance of app
+- `floating-alone-watcher.sh` allows to modify single window size
+- [BROKEN] `hypr_lockscreen.sh` is planned to play screensaver

 ### Dunst